 Several months ago I was delivering some butter Keepers to “Sacred Grounds Coffee Shop” in Fort Smith Arkansas (I love their name)!
-One of the owners, a sweet gal named Sarah, asked if I ever made a coffee pour over.
+One of the owners, a sweet gal named Sarah, asked if I ever made a Single serving coffee drip maker.
 (On the day I wrote this they sent me a message they were closing.
 It was sad.)

 Not being a coffee connoisseur I had never heard of such a thing but I was intrigued.
 And, truth be told, challenged.
 It was a different, very interesting shape.
 A funnel on top of a plate with a handle.
 And you made a single cup of coffee with it.
 Hum…I was intrigued!

 The first one I made I glazed in a simple white and gave it to Sarah to try.
 I never heard back if she did try it, but that’s ok, I decided to keep making them.